 The largest representative of Montessori education in the UK, Montessori St Nicholas has teamed up with designer Jody Lidgard, to create a Space to Grow show-garden at the 2019 RHS Chelsea Flower Show.
-The design of the garden is intended to act as a metaphor for the emphasis Montessori schools give to placing children first in any education setting.
+The design of the Montessori Centenary Childrens’ Garden is intended to act as a metaphor for the emphasis Montessori schools give to placing children first in any education setting.

 2019 marks one hundred years since Maria Montessori first brought her pioneering teaching methods to the UK, and the garden design brief reflects the key principles that lie at the heart of her child-centric approach to education.